scikit-hep/iminuit/doc/index.rst

 =======

 Interactive IPython-friendly Mimizer based on `SEAL Minuit <http://seal.web.cern.ch/seal/work-packages/mathlibs/minuit/>`_.

-(It's included in the package, no need to install it separately)
+(It's included in the package, no need to install it separately.)

 It is designed from ground up to be fast, interactive and cython friendly. iminuit extract function signature very permissively starting from checking *func_code*